 Serbia aligned itself with the European Union Code of Conduct in March 2005, and introduced new arms transfer legislation that is broadly in accordance with EU standards.
-During amnesty programmes in 2001, 2002 and 2003 the Serbian Government collected between 12,000 and 15,000 SALW.
-Since 2003, the Serbian authorities have implemented SALW destruction programmes resulting in the destruction of more than 88,000 weapons.
+Amnesty campaigns have been particularly successful in Serbia.
+Nearly 30,000 weapons were designated for destruction in January 2007, whilst February saw around 8000 armaments handed in during another amnesty campaign.
+The Ministry of the Interior oversaw the destruction of around 27,000 small arms in 2009.